PushpakKumar12a/TalentForge/README.md

 The core candidate evaluation in `rank.py` runs through five highly-optimized stages:

 1. **Streaming & Filtering (I/O Bound):** Reads `candidates.jsonl` line-by-line.
-Instead of holding full candidate objects in memory, it extracts a tiny subset of metadata, drops invalid candidates using honeypot filters, and records strict integer byte-offsets for valid candidates.
+Instead of holding full candidate objects in memory, it extracts a tiny subset of metadata, drops invalid candidates using **9 heuristic honeypot flags**, and records strict integer byte-offsets for valid candidates.

 2. **Hybrid Retrieval (Compute Bound):** Instantiates a fast C-based BM25 index for sparse matching and loads pre-computed dense embeddings (`.npy`) into a Numpy matrix.
 It computes Cosine Similarity against the vectorized Job Description.
 Scores are normalized, fused (70% Dense / 30% BM25), and a top-K candidate shortlist is produced.